 Gettysburg College, 1985, B.A.

-U.S. District Courts for the Eastern, Southern, and Western Districts of Pennsylvania
+US District Court for the Western District of Pennsylvania

 Awards and Affiliations

-Recipient, Neighborhood Legal Services Association Outstanding Service Recognition (1995)
+Outstanding Service Recognition, Neighborhood Legal Services Association (1995)

 Member, New York City Bar Association